-The NACM Northwest Foundation has been around for nearly two decades, providing scholarship opportunities to credit professionals.
+The NACM Commercial Services Foundation has been around for nearly two decades (previously known as NACM Oregon Foundation & NACM Northwest Foundation), providing scholarship opportunities to credit professionals.

 The scholarships offered through the Foundation assist applicants in the pursuit of education and training, achieving professional designation, and attending national and regional programs.